Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Theoretical Justification for Uncertainty Quantification

 \section{Theoretical Justification for Uncertainty Quantification}

-In this section, we provide a theoretical justification for the perturbation method introduced in Section \ref{sec: resampling}, and analyze the confidence interval constructed in \eqref{uq:union ci}.
-Specifically, in Section~\ref{subsec: gamma_star}, we formally define the population weight vector $\gamma^*$, and show that the approximate weight $\gamma^*_{\rm ap}$, defined in \eqref{eq: closed form gamma}, lies sufficiently close to it.
+In this section, we provide a theoretical justification for the perturbation-based inference method introduced in Section \ref{sec: resampling}, and analyze the confidence interval constructed in \eqref{uq:union ci}.
+In Section~\ref{subsec: gamma_star}, we formally define the population weight vector $\gamma^*$, and show that the approximate weight $\gamma^*_{\rm ap}$, defined in \eqref{eq: step 1}, lies sufficiently close to $ \gamma^*$.
 In Section~\ref{subsec: justification CI}, we establish theoretical guarantees for the proposed confidence interval, including its coverage and length results.